-For some people, a home office is a must-have, but when square footage is limited, productivity can suffer.
+For some people, a home office is a must-have.
+However, when square footage is limited, productivity can suffer.
 Thankfully, a few design tips — and a little creativity — can help transform what might feel like a closet into an inviting and invigorating space.
 By implementing a few of the small office ideas below, you’ll soon forget how small your room was in the first place, and your small office space will be your favorite corner of your home.
-Consider these functional and efficient small office space ideas for your next project.

 Yet another trick to help you stay organized: cover one wall or part of a wall near your desk with corkboard or pegboard.
 This is a space-saving way to display your calendar and keep track of important notes, reminders, and inspirations.
 You can also make more space in your home office by trading a file cabinet for vertical file holders mounted on the wall above your desk.

 Get Stylish with Storage

-For handy, portable storage that you can move in, out, and around your home office, purchase a bar cart to hold office supplies and other necessities.
+As an example of this out-of-the-box thinking, you could use a bar cart to hold office supplies and other necessities when not in use.
+It’s a handy, portable storage solution that you can move in, out, and around your home office.
 Not only does it look chic, but you can easily wheel it around as you need within your space.
-If you don’t like the look of the cart when you’re not working, try tucking it into a corner of a nearby closet.

 Deciding on Your Desk

-The focal point of your small office space is your desk.
+The focal point of any small office space is usually the desk.
 If you intend to use it for meetings with clients, then having a two-sided L-shaped desk is your best bet.
 Not only will it allow you to have two workspaces — one for your computer and one for conversations — but if your room is large enough, it’s the best use of your space.
-Install shelves on the side against the wall for extra vertical storage.

-Another popular option are murphy desks, sometimes called fold-out desks.
-They’re the perfect solution when you need to fit a desk into a tight space.
-Because they fold up against the wall when not in use, allowing you to reclaim your office space as living space whenever you need it.
+Another popular option are Murphy desks, which are sometimes called fold-out desks.
+They’re the perfect solution when you need to fit a =desk into a tight space.
+Just like Murphy beds, these desks fold up against the wall when not in use, allowing you to reclaim your office space as living space whenever you need it.